As you’ve noticed, things are getting bad, especially in the cities.

 With a fenced-in garden (to protect it from the family of deer who sometimes live in the backyard) you can grow and store quite-a-bit of food in a growing-season.
 And, if things get really bad, you can harvest the deer right outside the back door.
 These 4th or 5th generation urban-deer are fearless — they’re like pets, a good reason not to eat them (until you have to.)

-Along with 2 portable greenhouses, I’ve used a grow-tent with 2 powerful LED grow-lights to get an early-start on the season.
+Along with 2 portable greenhouses, I’ve used an indoor grow-tent with 2 powerful LED grow-lights to get an early-start on the season.
 You can also use the grow-tent to grow leafy-greens throughout the winter.
-Or even cannabis (which has been decriminalized for personal-use in Athens — check the limits on quantity, etc. HERE)
+Or even cannabis (which has been decriminalized for personal-use in Athens — if that interests you, check the limits on quantity, etc. HERE)